 And then it happens again.
-You overhear them throwing up in the bathroom, you find that all the food in the refrigerator has gone missing — or you cook yet another meal that they just push around on their plate only to throw out later.
-And you’re so frustrated you don’t know what to do.
+You overhear them throwing up in the bathroom.
+Or you find that all the food in the refrigerator has gone missing — or you cook yet another meal that they just push around on their plate only to throw out later.
+You’re so frustrated you don’t know what to do.
 You feel like you can’t keep anything that you want to eat in your own house, you wish they’d just stop doing this and you can’t understand why they just won’t stop.
 You wish they could just stop these behaviors.

-So when someone you care about is attempting to repair their relationship with food, they need not just patience with themselves, but they require you to be exceedingly patient with their process.
-It’s not your job to fix them or their issue, so you can just let go of that.
+So when someone you care about is attempting to repair their relationship with food, they not only need patience with themselves, but they require you to be exceedingly patient with their process.
+It’s not your job to fix them or their issue.
+So you can just let go of that.
 But, it is important that you get your own support while your partner or loved one deals with their issue.

 Here are 11 things NOT TO SAY to your partner or loved one with an Eating Disorder

 1. Where did that gallon of ice cream go?
 I just bought it last night!

 You know where it went.
 I ate it.
 But when you ask this question—I just feel ashamed and hate myself.
 I already feel terrible because I ate a whole gallon of ice cream.
 And I’m so sick I can barely move today, but I’m also feeling like withering up and dying because I feel like such a failure.

 Better Question: Are you okay?
 Do you want to talk?

 When you ask me this, it throws me deep into my shame cycle and I believe that there is something wrong with me.
 That I’m unfixable… I need help… I’m too much for you.
 And I’m unlovable… I need professional help, and I’m beyond help.